stefanotorresi/facile-it.github.io/content/blog/eng/codemotion-2016.md

  * Enrico Zimuel ([@ezimuel](https://twitter.com/ezimuel))
  * 11:30 – 12:10 #programming ([slides](http://zimuel.it/slides/codemotion2016/))

-Enrico Zimuel, Software Engineer at [Zend Technologies](http://www.zend.com/), the company that is behind PHP, talks about some of the new features of PHP 7: the scalar type and return type declaretions, the spaceship and null coalescing operators, the anonymous classes, the consistent 64-bit support, etc. Futhermore he explains why PHP 7 is twice as fast compared to the previous version and it has 30% lower memory consumption.
+Enrico Zimuel, Software Engineer at [Zend Technologies](http://www.zend.com/), the company behind the PHP engine, talks about some of the new features of PHP 7: the scalar type and return type declarations, the spaceship and null coalescing operators, the anonymous classes, the consistent 64-bit support, etc. Furthermore he explains why PHP 7 is twice as fast compared to the previous version and it has 30% lower memory consumption.

 ## Kubernetes and lastminute.com: our course towards better scalability and processes
  * Michele Orsi ([@micheleorsi](https://twitter.com/micheleorsi))
  * 11:30 – 12:10 #devops ([slides](http://www.slideshare.net/micheleorsi/kubernetes-and-lastminutecom-our-course-towards-better-scalability-and-processes))

-Lastminute.com recently started a migration from a monolithic app to a microservice approach, leveraging the power of kubernetes, the OSS lead by Google for container orchestration.
-This was quite the effort, and unveiled a great deal of advantages and challenges.
+Lastminute.com recently started a migration from a monolithic app to a microservice approach, leveraging the power of Kubernetes, the open source project lead by Google for container orchestration.
+This was quite the effort, and it unveiled a great deal of advantages and challenges.

 ## Continuous budgeting
  * Francesco Fullone ([@fullo](https://twitter.com/fullo))